 Within the Chic-Chac ski area is Mt.
 York, which the company is the only one to operate.
 This has allowed them to develop the terrain, creating glades and slopes as well as installing platforms that simulate small jumps in natural terrain.
 You’ll also have access to Mt.
 Porphyre, which overlooks Murdochville and offers stunning panoramic views.
 Guided outings are also available on Lyall Mountain and Mt.
 Albert, among others.
 In recent years, the company has acquired Miller Mountain, which is an ideal place to try out powder skiing and improve your skills.

 Chic-Chac never stops expanding its services, much to the delight of ski enthusiasts.
-In addition to offering accommodations in a lodge as well as a former presbytery, the company is currently renovating the village church, which will become the hub of its activities and will include a bar, restaurant and concert venue.
+In addition to offering accommodations in a lodge as well as a former presbytery, the company renovated the village church, which became the hub of its activities and includes a bar, restaurant and concert venue.

 Are you hearing the call of the Chic-Chocs?
 Make sure you contact the companies above and discuss your expectations with them.
 Your guided outing through this “impenetrable barrier” (a translation of the Mi’gmaq word sigsôg) is an experience you’ll never forget!